thoughtco/statamic-starter-kit/README.md

 By default the following packages are added:

-**Sitemapamic:**
-- Read the documentation.
-Any collections / taxonomies not generating viewable pages should be added to the config so they are ignored
-- This allows the generation of sitemaps and can be configured using the Sitemapamic config file

 **SEOPro:**
 - Allows the Search Engine Management of each entry and can be configured using the statamic/seo-pro.php config file
 - Allows the production of sitemap.xml